A Ni-Cr alloy known for its corrosion resistance and high temperature stability

 Common Inconel Threaded Rod Grades

-A nickel-chromium alloy with good carburization and oxidation resistance through 2000°F. The alloy has long been used in the heat treating industry and Inconel 600 has useful resistance to dry Cl2 and HCl gases at moderately elevated temperatures.
+Alloy 600, UNS N06600, is a nickel-chromium alloy with good carburization and oxidation resistance through 2000°F. The alloy has long been used in the heat treating industry and Inconel 600 has useful resistance to dry Cl2 and HCl gases at moderately elevated temperatures.

-An alloy designed for outstanding corrosion resistance in a wide range of severe environments.
+Alloy 686, UNS N06686, is designed for outstanding corrosion resistance in a wide range of severe environments.
 The alloy is used in the most severe environments encountered in chemical processing, pollution control, pulp and paper production, and treatment of industrial and municipal waste.

-A nickel-chromium-molybdenum-niobium age-hardenable alloy that has essentially the same corrosion resistance as Inconel 625, but with a strength of that is twice that of annealed Inconel 625.
+Alloy 725, UNS N07725, nickel-chromium-molybdenum-niobium age-hardenable alloy that has essentially the same corrosion resistance as Inconel 625, but with a strength of that is twice that of annealed Inconel 625.
 The strength of this alloy is developed by heat treatment to achieve high ductility and toughness.
 The alloy is resistant to hydrogen embrittlement and stress-corrosion cracking as well.